-13. Disruptive Behavior Disruptive behavior or appearance that interferes with the normal school program, the educational process, or the lawful activities of others is prohibited.
-14. Disruptive Items (Phones, Toys, etc.) School lockers are not secure enough to store cellular phones, play back devices, or other expensive items.
+- 11. Defiance or Non-Compliance Continued or repeated refusal to follow directions or otherwise not complying with adult/staff instructions is prohibited. - 12.
+Disruptive Behavior (Disruption) Disruptive behavior or appearance that interferes with the normal school program, the educational process, or the lawful activities of others is prohibited. - 13.
+Disruptive Items (Phones, Toys, etc.) School lockers are not secure enough to store cellular phones, play back devices, or other expensive items.
 Students who bring these items to school do so at their own risk.
 Use of these items, or any other items, in a manner that disrupts others or interferes with or disturbs the education of the student or others is prohibited.
 Additional restrictions may apply at individual schools regarding the possession or inappropriate use of frisbees, hackeysacks, skateboards, basketballs, and other toys, electronic devices, or game equipment.

-15. Drugs and Alcohol
+14. Drugs and Alcohol

 - a.
 The actual or attempted sale, distribution, use, or possession of alcohol, prohibited drugs or inhalants, drug paraphernalia, substances that are designed to look or act like prohibited drugs or alcohol, or substances purported to be prohibited drugs or alcohol, while the student is under the jurisdiction of the District is prohibited.
-Students who sell, attempt to sell, or use these substances or paraphernalia off school grounds and who then arrive at or return to school or schoolsponsored activities will be subject to suspension and/ or alternative placement. - b.
-Prohibited drugs defined: - 1.
-Illegal drugs, which includes any drug or chemical substance, the use, sale, or possession of which is prohibited under any local, state, or federal law; or any drug or chemical substance that can be legally obtained but which has been obtained through illegal means. - 2.
+Students who sell, attempt to sell, or use these substances or paraphernalia off school grounds and who then arrive at or return to school or school-sponsored activities will be subject to suspension and/or alternative placement. - b.
+Prohibited drugs defined: - Illegal drugs, which includes any drug or chemical substance, the use, sale, or possession of which is prohibited under any local, state, or federal law; or any drug or chemical substance that can be legally obtained but which has been obtained through illegal means. - 2.
 Alternatives to illegal drugs such as designer or synthetic drugs, whether or not prohibited by law, which include, but are not limited to: herbal or plant products with properties that impair, restrict or alter normal cognitive function (such as salvia); herbal or chemical products containing synthetic marijuana (such as K2 or Spice) or synthetic cocaine or methamphetamine (such as bath salts); and any substance purported to, designed to, or which does impair, restrict, or alter normal cognitive function when absorbed, ingested, injected, or inhaled. - 3.
 Prescription drugs that are not legally obtained or prescribed, are not being used for the prescribed purpose, are being used in excess of the prescribed amount, are being used by other than the person to whom prescribed, or are being sold, traded or distributed.